twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 ## Can I use chezmoi to manage files outside my home directory?

-In practice, yes, you can, but this is strongly discouraged beyond using your system's package manager to install the packages you need.
+In practice, yes, you can, but this usage is strongly discouraged beyond using your system's package manager to install the packages you need.

 chezmoi is designed to operate on your home directory, and is explicitly not a full system configuration management tool.
 That said, there are some ways to